Leaflet/Leaflet.Editable/README.md

 - touch support
 - tests

-Note: only geojson features are supported for now: Marker, Polyline, Polygon, and MultiPolygon/MultiPolylines (no Rectangle, Circle…)
+Note: only [geojson](http://geojson.org/) features are supported for now:
+Marker, Polyline, Polygon, and MultiPolygon/MultiPolylines (no Rectangle, Circle…)

+## Install

+You need Leaflet >= 0.7.3, and then include `src/Leaflet.Editable.js`.

 ## Quick start